CynosuraPlatform/Cynosura.Studio/CONTRIBUTING.md

 ## Language optimization

-* Prefer to use Implicit typeing insted Explicit
+* Prefer to use Implicit typing instead Explicit
 * Use lazy conditions
 * Use object and collection initializers
 * Prefer to use System.Linq extensions instead of loops, etc.